 More detailed information on the weighting used here can be found on page 24 of the ‘Methods’ chapter of the Adult Psychiatric Morbidity Survey 2014 (PDF opens in a new window or tab).

 11% of White British men surveyed screened positive for ADHD.
-This is a reliable estimate of the percentage of White British men in England who are likely to have ADHD.
-Because the APMS results are based on a random sample of adults aged 16 or older, however, it's impossible to be 100% certain of the true percentage.
+This is a reliable estimate of the percentage of White British men in England who are likely to have ADHD, but because the APMS results are based on a random sample of adults aged 16 or older.
+It’s impossible to be 100% certain of the true percentage.

 It’s 95% certain, however, that somewhere between 9.5% and 12.7% of all White British men in England have ADHD.
 In statistical terms, this is a 95% confidence interval.
-This means that if 100 random samples were taken, then 95 times out of 100 the estimate would fall between the lower and upper bounds of the confidence interval.
+This means that if 100 random samples were taken, then 95 times out of 100 the estimate would fall in this range (ie between the upper and lower confidence interval).
 But 5 times out of 100 it would fall outside this range.